seL4/sel4webserver/README.md

 # seL4webserver reference application

-This project contains an seL4 webserver application.
+This repository contains a VM-based seL4 web server application.
 Its purpose is to be a reference for implementing applications on seL4.
-Currently there is only a single configuration that runs a webserver inside a Linux VM component to serve a static website.
+Currently there is only a single configuration that runs a web server inside a Linux VM component to serve a static website.

 ## Current status

-Currently there are two configurations for serving a static website from a webserver running inside a Linux guest on an [odroid-xu4][odroid-xu4] on a local network.
+There are two configurations for serving a static website from a web server running inside a Linux guest on an [odroid-xu4][odroid-xu4] on a local network.
 This includes a configuration with a single VM instance that serves a static website.
 The second configuration involves multiple VM's serving a static website.
 The multiple VM configuration has an additional VM that acts